avivasolutionsnl/Pensum-extractor/README.md

 As historical data quickly grows too large to manually inspect, the only way to extract a test from it is automatically and *that* is where Pensum-extractor comes into play.

 The current Pensum-extractor implementation uses Google Analytics (GA) as data source.
-Although other datasources could in principle be used, GA is considered to be the most widely used website analytics tool and therefore chosen at first.
+Although other datasources could be used, GA is considered to be the most widely used website analytics tool and therefore chosen at first.

 ## Usage